CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 The maximum number of database connections held in the connection pool.

+#### TableIncludes

+A list of schemas and tables to publish feature collections from.
+The default is to include all geometry tables.

+#### TableExcludes

+A list of schemas and tables not to publish.
+Overrides items specified in `TableIncludes`.

+#### FunctionIncludes

+A list of schemas to publish functions from.
+The default is to publish functions in `postgisftw`.

 #### LimitDefault

 The default number of features in a response,